 Lawrence Levy 1947 – 1995

-Lawrence, Joseph Levy’s son, combined his love of golf and his artistic ability to become one of the world’s foremost golf photographers.
-He took up photography in 1978 and in the 1980’s joined the magazine Golf World.
+Lawrence, Joseph Levy’s youngest son, combined his love of golf and his artistic ability to become one of the world’s foremost golf photographers.
+He took up photography in 1978 and in the 1980’-s joined the magazine Golf World.
 Later his gift for photography earned him the position of official photographer for both the Ryder Cup Team and Open Championship Programme.
-His passion for the game led to his interest in the English Blind Golf Association, whilst his strong affinity with young people led him to become an early supporter of the Chicken Shed Theatre Company.
+His passion for the game led to his interest in the English and Wales Blind Golf charity, whilst his strong affinity with young people led him to become an early supporter of the Chicken Shed Theatre Company.
 These, together with other charities such as the Cystic Fibrosis Holiday Fund, which Lawrence helped create, continue to be supported by the Foundation.
 In 1993 Lawrence began to reduce his assignments to dedicate more time to his philanthropic concerns, although sadly his premature death two years later from cancer prevented many of his ideas coming to fruition.

 A selection of Lawrence Levy’s photographic work can be viewed on the University of St Andrews website.